 A DISTINCT POSSIBILITY.

 Kyle sighed.
-“Alright, lets get it over with.”
-He stepped up onto the machine.
+“Alright, let’s get it over with.”
+He stepped onto one of the ramps.

 “I didn’t leave the room, nothing happened.”

-“Oh,” Kyle said.
-He thought on it for a moment, “where am I?”
+“Alright, I’ll accept something happened.
+So where was I then?”
+Kyle thought about it for a moment, “where am I?”

-SECTION Q, AS IT IS CALLED.
-AN INVESTIGATION WILL NEED TO BE STARTED.
+EXCELLENT.
+PREVIOUS WHEREABOUTS ARE UNKNOWN.
+SECTION Q AS IT IS CURRENTLY CALLED.
+AN INVESTIGATION WILL BE REQUIRED.